mariechatfield/tutorials/firebase/steps/step3_write_hard_coded_data.md

 var myFirstRecommendation = new Firebase("https://REPLACE-ME-WITH-YOUR-FIREBASE-APP-NAME.firebaseio.com/recommendations/-KA3ASkQXzynnbFBCbjr");
 ```

-And if we navigate to that page in our browser, we can see that object in our Dashboard.
+And if we navigate to that URL in our browser, we can see that object in our Dashboard.

 ![First recommendation](../images/screenshot_first_recommendation.png)